rspamd/rspamd.com/doc/modules/rbl.md

 - `emails` - email addresses found in a message-body
 - `from` - the sending IP that sent the message
 - `helo` - HELO provided by the sender
+- `images` - URLs of images linked in message body
+- `numeric_urls` - IP addresses featuring in the hostname part of URLs (since 3.7)
 - `rdns` - sender's hostname as provided to Rspamd (expected to be forward-confirmed)
 - `received` - IP addresses found in `Received` headers
 - `replyto` - address from the `Reply-To` header of a message